 Equity awards are an important component of our compensation program aimed at incentivizing our officers, directors and employees, and we wish to be able to continue to make grants of equity under compensation plans approved by our shareholders.
 Accordingly, since we will not be able to grant any more awards under the 2014 Plan on or after August 19, 2024, we are proposing to adopt a new incentive compensation plan called the ReWalk Robotics Ltd. 2024 Incentive Compensation Plan (the "2024 Plan") (provided, however, that if Proposal 2 above is approved at the Meeting, the name of the Plan will be revised to incorporate the new name of the Company) and are submitting it for the approval of our shareholders at the Meeting.
 Each of our compensation committee and our Board of Directors approved the 2024 Plan on June 27, 2024, subject to the approval of our shareholders.
-The 2024 Plan is designed to enhance the flexibility to grant equity awards to our officers, employees, non-employee directors and consultants and ensure that we can continue to grant equity awards to eligible recipients at levels determined to be appropriate by our compensation committee and/or our Board of Directors.
+The 2024 Plan is designed to enhance the flexibility to grant equity awards to eligible recipients at levels determined to be appropriate by our compensation committee and/or our Board of Directors.
 The 2024 Plan will become effective if and when it is approved by our shareholders, and it will replace our 2014 Plan.
 From and after the effective date of the 2024 Plan, no further awards will be made under the 2014 Plan.
 If the 2024 Plan is not approved by our shareholders, we will continue to be able to grant awards under the 2014 Plan until its termination on August 19, 2024.

-As of July 15, 2024, there were stock options to acquire 4,723 ordinary shares outstanding under the 2014 Plan, with a weighted average exercise price of \$259.70 and a weighted average remaining term of 3.9 years.
-In addition, as of July 15, 2024, there were 420,042 unvested full-value awards with time-based vesting under the 2014 Plan.
-Other than the foregoing, no awards were outstanding under the 2014 Plan as of July 15, 2024.
-As of July 15, 2024, there were 135,520 ordinary shares available for awards under the 2014 Plan.
+As of July 24, 2024, there were stock options to acquire 4,723 ordinary shares outstanding under the 2014 Plan, with a weighted average exercise price of \$259.70 and a weighted average remaining term of 3.8 years.
+In addition, as of July 24, 2024, there were 416,710 unvested full-value awards with time-based vesting under the 2014 Plan.
+Other than the foregoing, no awards were outstanding under the 2014 Plan as of July 24, 2024.
+As of July 24, 2024, there were 136,342 ordinary shares available for awards under the 2014 Plan.